-Article 41 Award of damages
+Award of damages

-(1) The Court may, at the request of the injured party, order the infringer who knowingly, or with reasonable grounds to know, engaged in a patent infringing activity, to pay the injured party damages appropriate to the prejudice actually suffered as a result of the infringement.

-(2) The injured party shall, to the extent possible, be restored in the position he would have been in if no infringement had taken place.
-The party infringing the patent shall not benefit from the infringement.
-However, damages shall not be punitive.

-(3) When the Court sets the damages:

-(a) it shall take into account all appropriate aspects, such as the negative economicconsequences, including lost profits, which the injured party has suffered, any unfair profitsmade by the infringer and, in appropriate cases, elements other than economic factors, such asthe moral prejudice caused to the injured party by the infringement; or

-(b) as an alternative to (a), it may, in appropriate cases, set the damages as a lump sum on the basis of elements such as at least the amount of the royalties or fees which would have been due if the infringer had requested authorisation to use the patent in question.

-(4) Where the infringers did not knowingly, or with reasonable grounds to know, engage in infringing activity, the Court may order the recovery of profits or the payment of damages.
+- (1) The Court may, at the request of the injured party, order the infringer who knowingly, or with reasonable grounds to know, engaged in a patent infringing activity, to pay the injured party damages appropriate to the prejudice actually suffered as a result of the infringement. - (2) The injured party shall, to the extent possible, be restored in the position it would have been in if no infringement had taken place.
+The infringer shall not benefit from the infringement.
+However, damages shall not be punitive. - (3) When the Court sets the damages: - (a) it shall take into account all appropriate aspects, such as the negative economic consequences, including lost profits, which the injured party has suffered, any unfair profits made by the infringer and, in appropriate cases, elements other than economic factors, such as the moral prejudice caused to the injured party by the infringement; or - (b) as an alternative to (a), it may, in appropriate cases, set the damages as a lump sum on the basis of elements such as at least the amount of the royalties or fees which would have been due if the infringer had requested authorisation to use the patent in question. - (4) Where the infringer did not knowingly or with reasonable grounds to know engage in infringing activity, the Court may order the recovery of profits or the payment of compensation.